GitOwl58/GitVault/README.md

 # Who is this for ?

-I published this repo to help any complete beginner like me to start learning Cyber Security basics.
+I published this repo to help all complete beginners like me to start learning Cyber Security basics, Homelabbing and Programming.

-All you will find here are my personal notes taken from the lessons I currently follow, I will not post flags, answers, or questions from active or retired content, certification exams.
+You will find here my personal notes taken from the lessons I currently follow, I will not post flags, answers, or questions from active or retired content, certification exams.

-AI is not used to Download, copy, index, compile any data, any web page or public/private resource, but only to check some typos as I do misspell quite often in english.
+AI is not used to Download, copy, index, compile any data, any web page or public/private resource, but only to check typos once in a while as I do mispell quite often in english.

-The structure of this repo is designed to be used with Obsidian Vault.
+The structure of this repo is designed to be used with Obsidian Vault, but as the nature of Obsidian is tu use .md notes, it can be used with any note taking app at the cost of maybe not being able to use links, footnotes, etc...
-It is only aimed at complete beginners, as it is reviewing basics and will be slowly updated, as fast as my personal life lets me.
+It is aimed at complete beginners, as it is reviewing basics and will be slowly updated, as fast as my personal life allows me.

-Thank you to all contributors, more knowledgeable, taking time to help and correct this vault's content.
+Thank you to all contributors, more knowledgeable, taking time to help, correct this vault's content, you are greatly appreciated.

-I hope this will be able to help, even if it is just one person, to enjoy learning Cyber Security as much as I enjoy creating this.
+I hope this will be able to help, even if it is just one person, to enjoy learning Cyber Security, Homelabbing and programming as much as I enjoy creating this.